DanielMSchmidt/generator-gitbook/README.md

 $ yo gitbook
 ```

-Now you need to init a git repository in this folder.
+You need to init a git repository in this folder, to be able to run the [Gitbook Commands](https://github.com/GitbookIO/gitbook#how-to-use-it).

 To deploy your book to github pages do